Underpath/Monica_on_Synology/README.md

    * **`HASH_SALT`:** Change this to a random string of your choice.
    * **`APP_ENV`:** This value must be `local`, otherwise you won't be able to connect.
    * **Variables starting with `DB_`:** Change these to the values you used earlier for the DB setup.
+   * **`APP_DEBUG`:** This is set to `false` in the provided file but might be worth flipping to `true` if you're doing some debugging.
+   * **`PUID` and `PGID`:** Match these to the corresponding ones of the Synology user you're using to manage storage for the container.
 1. You may also want to modify the port settings, so that the an unused port on the NAS is mapped to the container's port 80.
+1. Make sure to edit the Volume settings to reflect your own.
+Select the folder you created to store Monica's files and set `/var/www/monica/storage` as the mount path.
 1. Start the container, then right click on it and go into *Details*.
 Go to the terminal tab.
 You should see the terminal output while Monica sets up the DB.
 This step will take a while (In my case it took almost 20 mins).
 The step that took the longest was:
    ```
    ✓ Performing migrations